What I build, and how engagements work.

 Two tiers depending on system size.
 Both have a capped monthly hour budget that resets monthly and doesn't roll over.
 Cancellable any month with 30 days' notice.

 Engagement rule: never sold cold.
-Only available after an Audit, Sprint, or Custom build has shipped.
+Only available after a Pilot Build, Sprint, or Custom build has shipped.

 WHAT'S IN IT